How to Buy the Best Fitting Jeans: 5 Tips from the Experts at Uniquities

 - Bootcut and flares go anywhere from 20-23 inches for the widest silhouettes

 5. Listen to your body!
 Don’t listen to people or articles that tell you what you shouldn’t buy if you are short or tall or whatever.
-There is much more that goes into fitting denim.
+There is much more that goes into finding the perfect denim for you.

 I have always loved denim.
 I remember being in middle school in the late ’70s and lying on my bed trying to squeeze into those too-small Guess jeans.
 Later in high school, I would steal my older sister’s faded Levi’s to blend in with the cool kids.